robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Pass 2: Re-scan line by line:
 - Identify and rewrite any AI Patterns, rhetorical contrast, triad, bait-and-switch, smooth cadence, or missing disruption.
 - Remove em dashes.
 - Do not return Pass 1.
-Only return Pass 2.
+Only return Pass 2 if you are 97.99% sure that there are no AI Patterns and em dashes.

 ## Step 6: WordPress Output Format